max-geller/argus/README.md

-# Argus 👁️
+# Argus

-**Argus** is a custom "Control Center" and documentation hub for Linux "ricers" (specifically Hyprland/Fedora).
+**Argus** is a custom "Control Center" and documentation hub for the MaxOS (a customized Hyprland/Fedora 43 rice).
 It serves as an onboarding dashboard to help you remember keybindings, view cheat sheets, and manage your system configuration after time away.

 Built with **Tauri v2**, **Angular 18+**, and **Angular Material**.